-Author has written 8 stories for Rurouni Kenshin, and Legend of Korra.
+Author has written 3 stories for Lost Girl, and Rurouni Kenshin.

 "Herr Pablo," I said to him as he played with his slender ebony and silver walking stick, "you are a friend of Hermine's and that is why I take an interest in you.
 But I can't say you make it easy to get on with you.
 Several times I have attempted to talk about music with you.
 It would have interested me to know your thoughts and opinions, whether they contradicted mine or not, but you have disdained to make me even the barest reply."

 He gave me a most amiable smile and this time a reply was accorded me.

 "Well," he said with equanimity, "you see, in my opinion there is no point at all in talking about music.
 I never talk about music.
 What reply, then, was I to make to your very able and just remarks?
 You were perfectly right in all you said.
 But, you see, I am a musician, not a professor, and I don't believe that, as regards music, there is the least point in being right.
 Music does not depend on being right, on having good taste and education and all that."

 "Indeed.
 Then what does it depend on?"